Big-Bang Cannon: Operation

 Calcium carbide was one of the first products of electric arc furnaces, made economical by Niagara Falls in 1888.
 After cooling, irregular chunks were packed in air-tight containers for sale and used to generate acetylene gas by slowly dropping water on them.
-Small carbide lamps were (and still are) used by miners to produce a very bright flame; larger versions were used on early buses & cars.
+Small carbide lamps were (and still are) used by miners to produce a very bright flame; larger versions were used on early buses and cars.

 These toys operate by introducing a little carbide into a chamber containing some water where it reacts immediately to release acetylene gas.
 A few seconds later (long enough for the gas to spread out in the chamber, but short enough for it not to be lost out the barrel), it is ignited.
 A means for introducing fresh air for the next explosion is also provided.
 Acetylene in air has the widest range of explosive limit of any common chemical and also a very low ignition energy, a combination which very reliably produces a loud “bang” explosion compared with other vapour explosions.

 The original 1907 “Gas Gun” patent does not claim novelty for the idea of using carbide-produced acetylene to produce explosions in a toy; rather it was the combination of a gas generator, ignition means, and various parts which were cheap to manufacture.
 That model used battery-operated spark-coil ignition; widely sold mid-century models created a spark as modern lighters do using ferrocerium.

 Another key feature of these devices as toys is that acetylene explosions, compared with gunpowder, were much safer.
 The low density of the acetylene/air mixture is such that the total combustion energy is quite low and there is no recoil and little stress on the chamber holding the explosion, even if the outlet barrel was partly blocked.
 The original toys were brittle cast iron; the company even demonstrated cannons made of glass to show that there was no likelihood of dangerous fracture.
 Deliberately adding too much carbide does not increase the energy of the explosion but instead weakens it.

 Since a means for producing a consistent gas charge was important, a special granulated form (about 1 mm grains) of calcium carbide was trademarked as Bangsite in 1952.
 It could be easily metered in a dispensing mechanism, and promotional materials emphasized that Bangsite was difficult to abuse by hammering, lighting with a match and other things young boys might try.